EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 .. warning::

-  **DISCLAIMER**: Ethereum is an experimental technology.
-Running the Ethereum on ARM image as an Consensus Layer validator node can lead you to ETH loss.
-This is a risk operation and you alone are responsible for your actions using the Ethereum sofware included in this image or following the instructions of this guide.
+  **DISCLAIMER**: Ethereum is an experimental technology. **Running the Ethereum on ARM image as an Consensus Layer validator node can lead you to ETH loss**.
+This is a risky operation and you alone are responsible for your actions using the Ethereum sofware included in this image or following the instructions of this guide.